obsidianmd/obsidian-clipper/README.md

 - **Edge:** drag and drop the Chrome version `.zip` in `edge://extensions/`
 - **Brave:** drag and drop the Chrome version `.zip` in `brave://extensions/`

+On Linux, make sure that Obsidian URI is registered.
+[See instructions on the Obsidian Help site.](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI#Register+Obsidian+URI)

 ## Using templates

 Some example templates are available in the [clipper-templates repo](https://github.com/kepano/clipper-templates).